jamtur01/puppet-hipchat/README.md

     path.

 3. Create a HipChat API key [here](https://www.hipchat.com/groups/api) with a type of Admin.
 Record the API key that is generated.

-4. Update the `hipchat_api` and `hipchat_room` variables in the `hipchat.yaml` file with
+4. Update the `hipchat_api` and `hipchat_room` variables in the
-    your hipchat connection details and copy the file to `/etc/puppet/` or for puppet enterpise '/etc/puppetlabs/puppet'.
+    `hipchat.yaml` file with your Hipchat connection details and copy the file to `/etc/puppet/` or for Puppet Enterpise `/etc/puppetlabs/puppet`.
-    An option to notify  users in the room `hipchat_notify` defaults to `false`.
-You can also change the default notification color from yellow to red, green,purple or random.
-The `hipchat_statuses` should be an array of statuses to send notifications for and defaults to `'failed'`.
-Specify `'all'` to receive notifications from all Puppet runs.
-In order to send notifications through proxy server set `hipchat_proxy` to http proxy url using this format `'http://username:password@proxy_host:proxy_port'`.
-If you use Puppetboard (https://github.com/nedap/puppetboard) set `hipchat_puppetboard` to the base URL of your Puppetboard installation, e.g. `'http://puppetboard.example.com'` and a link to the node's latest report will be send with the message to hipchat.
-An example file is included.

 5. Enable pluginsync and reports on your master and clients in `puppet.conf`